gomorpheus/morpheus-cli-docs/commands.md

 ```
 Usage: morpheus benchmark exec [command...]
+    -n, --iterations NUMBER          Number of iterations to run.
+The default is 1.
         --name NAME                  Name for the benchmark.
 Default is the command itself.
     -q, --quiet                      No Output, do not print to stdout
     -C, --nocolor                    Disable ANSI coloring